BRITISH ASSOCIATION OF HIRUDOTHERAPY

-7.10 In the event that no Executive Committee is present to chair the meeting, then the meeting shall be adjourned to a convenient place one calendar month later and all member organisations shall be so advised by the Secretary.
+7.10 In the event that no Non-executive director or Executive Committee is present to chair the meeting, then the meeting shall be adjourned to a convenient place one calendar month later and all member organisations shall be so advised by the Secretary.

 7.11 The purposes of the meetings are to make recommendations for action by Executive Committee, project administrators, sub-committees or other designated persons and to resolve or ratify certain matters presented by or to the Executive Committee.